criecm/ansible-role-iocage/README.md

 `resolver` will be auto-populated according to variables `search_domains` and `resolvers` (here we have them in `group_vars/all.yml`).
-This will select search domain(s) and resolvers depending on jail's IP addresses.
+This will select search domain(s) and resolvers depending on jail's IP addresses. if `dns64_resolvers` is a list and jail has no ip4 addresses, those are the resolvers used.

 ```
 # if ip is in 'network', 'domain' is added